fragofer/reconbench/README.md

+## Folder structure and name convention

+In order to put all the data files together and alleviate the pain of working with volumes in docker, the following folder structure is needed to follow to avoid erase data accidentally due to read only nature of containers:

+- `data`  Dataset path for MPU models, point clouds and reconstructed meshes
+  - `data/meshes/<model>/<algo>/`  Reconstruction results for each `model` and algorithm `algo`
+  - `data/pcs/<model>/`  Sampled point clouds from each MPU `model`
+  - `data/models/`  location of MPU model files
+- `recon/<algo>/`  Reconstruction algorithms sources and binaries
+- `bin` Compiled sources
+- `scripts` Python helper scripts

 An Evaluation and Comparison of Surface Reconstruction
 ------------------------------------------------------

 As part of our benchmark, we have included the source code for surface modeling, sampling, reconstruction, evaluation, and plotting results.
 Here we provide details regarding the various executables necessary for each of these tasks.
 Throughout the description, we have provided example data and instructions on how to process the data to produce error plots.

 Compilation
 -----------

 At the top-level directory (reconbench), simply type make.
 This will compile all libraries, and place all executables in the bin directory.
 We have made an attempt to make the source as self-contained as possible, and so it should compile fine on linux and mac; we have not tested it on windows.
 However, the following libraries/executables are not included and are necessary:

 - libpng12
 - lapack/blas
 - ffmpeg